Board of Directors

 Photo of Leigh Walters

-Leigh Walters, Secretary
+Leigh Walters, Director

 Leigh is passionate about promoting access and equity in health care, particularly as it relates to mental health and addiction.
 As a corporate lawyer in downtown Toronto since 2003, Leigh realized it is important to live a balanced life, so staying connected with the community and advocating for people who may not be able to advocate for themselves is of the utmost importance.
 Leigh recently completed the academic requirements for a post-degree certificate in Mental Health and Addictions at Humber College and is looking forward to completing the program with an in-person placement soon.
 Leigh has also completed the meditation course at the Centre for Mindfulness Studies and has a great appreciation for the benefits of mindfulness and meditation as a daily practice.